 Generally, our kids get to come home for Thanksgiving and Christmas, but for those who celebrate the upcoming Jewish High Holidays, it may be your first one without your students at your holiday table.
-While it may feel strange having that empty seat, it can feel better to know that they are celebrating the holidays with a new community of their peers.
+While it may feel strange having that empty seat, it can feel better to know that they are celebrating the high holidays with a new community of their peers.
 There are options for Jewish students at UCF.
 You may want to let them know they exist and then hope that they will choose to participate.

 Not all colleges give days off for every holiday and it doesn’t look like UCF is any different.
 Students can certainly inform their professors, in advance, of their absence for the holiday, but chances are class will go on and they will be responsible for any work.
 Officially, students have 2 absences that they can use for each class for religious holidays.
 If a student has an exam on the date of a Jewish holiday, they can send a letter to the professor asking for it to be excused.
-The rabbi will write a letter for you but you have to ask for it ahead of time.
+The rabbi will write a letter, you but you have to ask for it ahead of time.
 Even if they do get a day or two off, it is not always enough time to travel back home.
 This is another reason it is nice to know that there is a place for students to go even if just for a festive meal.
 There are services too; there are even sukkahs on Sukkot.

-Yom Kippur, the holiday when people can repent for their sins and fast can be difficult at school, particularly since it falls right in the middle of a busy week this year.
+Yom Kippur, the high holiday when people can repent for their sins and fast can be difficult at school, particularly since it falls right in the middle of a busy week this year.
 However, depending on your family beliefs, sticking to family tradition is possible.